dev-mostafa-ali/trello-app/README.md

 # oops...

-This project is Private but can Review it's Code In an Interview
+This project's Code is Private but can Review it's Code in an Interview